 How can we prevent skin sensitivity?

-A recent publication by the Clinical Excellence Commission (CEC) in September 2020 highlighted the issue and raised a number of key points to support the skin integrity of the health worker is as follows:
+A now-deleted publication by the Clinical Excellence Commission (CEC) in September 2020 highlighted the issue and raised a number of key points to support the skin integrity of the health worker is as follows:

 - Use a mild skin cleanser (or soap substitute) or micellar water at the beginning and end of the day.
 Standard soap is alkaline and has been shown to change skin pH.
 It can also damage the skin barrier function.

 - Moisturise regularly with simple formulations.
 Avoid fragranced products.

 - Start with a less greasy lotion before progressing to a greasier cream if tolerated.

 - Avoid greasy creams if you are prone to acne.

 - Anti-ageing skin care products containing glycolic acids or retinoids can be very irritating, especially when the skin barrier is damaged or compromised.
 These products may also exacerbate skin sensitivity.

 - Moisturise your face before going to bed.